otrv4/otrv4-prekey-server/otrv4-prekey-server.md

             [Failure Message](#failure-message) section.
           * Checks that `J` and `K` are set to zero, if Prekey Messages are only present.
+      * Checks that the proofs are valid for all public values submitted for publication.
+          * If they are not, If it is not, the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
       * Stores the Client Profile, the Prekey Profile and Prekey Messages, if is possible, in the Prekey Server's storage.
 If not, aborts the DAKE and sends a "Failure message" as defined in the